giovannifernandez/Energy-Bill-Analyzer/README.md

 The Energy Bill Analyzer integrates optical character recognition (OCR) and natural language processing (NLP) to analyze utility bills effectively.
 By leveraging Python-tesseract for OCR and OpenAI's GPT-4 for NLP, the chatbot transforms data from utility bills into personalized advice.

 # Why use Energy Bill Analyzer?
 This project was created to help users understand their energy consumption habits and find effective ways to lower their energy costs.
-By using this chatbot, users can make it easier for everyday users to manage their energy usage and reduce their expenses.
+By using this chatbot, users can make it easier to manage their energy usage and reduce their expenses.

 # Contribution & Purpose
 I played a crucial role as a key developer in coding and integrating multiple AI technologies into the Energy Bill Analyzer.
 My contributions ensured the chatbot performed its primary functions correctly while remaining user-friendly and effective in delivering tailored advice.
 The solution addresses significant social issues, such as greater energy efficiency and reduced environmental impact, making it a great tool for sustainable living.